 The following are planned to objectively measure the success of the Project:

-Train/test split: the machine learning algorithms will be trained on data (e.g. relating to periods 2-3 years prior) and will be tested on unseen test-data (e.g. relating to recent periods).
+Train/test split with K-fold cross-validation: the machine learning algorithms will be trained on data (e.g. relating to periods 2-3 years prior) and will be tested on unseen test-data (e.g. relating to recent periods).
 This process will inform the Project Team as to the predictive power (if any) of the model.

 End-user satisfaction: the usability of the interactive visualisation will be assessed via a brief survey of at least 2 end-users.